Shashishekar99/spring-boot-microservices/README.md

 1. Docker sample.
 2. Eureka client and server.
-3. Sample Authentication Service and UserService.
+3. Sample Authentication Service and UserService, with (in mem cache)
 4. API calls using WebClient - (spring boot resttemplate is going to be deprecated so).

-5. Authentication Microservice and User Microservice for business use cases.